Abusayem99133/Abusayem99133/README.md

 <div align="center">
 <h1>  Hi 👋, I'm Md.Rokonuzzaman Sayem</h1>
   <br>
-  A passionate Junior frontend developer from Bangladesh.
+  A passionate Junior frontend web developer from Bangladesh.
 I have developed my skills in HTML, CSS, JavaScript, React, Tailwind CSS, Express.js, MongoDB, and Node.js.
 I am energetic, enthusiastic, and always ready to learn new things.
 I like to update my learning every day.
 I am eager to leverage my skills and knowledge to make a meaningful contribution to the field of front-end development.
 </div>

 - 🔭 I’m currently working on [Github Profilinator](https://github.com/Abusayem99133)